jeffreydahan/adk-db-buddy/README.md

 ### Deployment

 The `deploy_commands.sh` script contains all the necessary commands to deploy the required infrastructure and populate the databases.
 Please execute the commands in the script one by one, as some services take time to provision.
+In the following steps, you will see how to deploy certain parts of the infrastructure stack using the [Google Cloud Console](https://console.cloud.google.com/).

 3.  **Set up the Integration Connectors:**
     The Application Integration connectors for PostgreSQL and SQL Server must be set up in your Google Cloud project.
 Please follow the instructions in the [Application Integration documentation](https://cloud.google.com/application-integration/docs/connectors) Here are more detailed steps.